 Foreign reserves of the Bank of Latvia are administered according to the guidelines developed by the Council of the Bank of Latvia, investing them in safe and liquid financial instruments.
 Foreign reserves of the Bank of Latvia consist of gold reserves, foreign convertible currency and SDR.
-Foreign reserves, foreign convertible currency, and SDR) at the end of April 2013 have increased by 1.1% constituting EUR 5735.5 million in comparison with the end of April 2012.
+Foreign reserves of the Bank of Latvia (including gold reserves, foreign convertible currency, and SDR) at the end of April 2013 have increased by 1.1% constituting EUR 5735.5 million in comparison with the end of April 2012.
 The reserves consist mainly of foreign exchange, while gold reserves constitute EUR 280 million.